Vishal-781/MS_Hackathon/README.md

 > The model is large and requires decent PC to run.

 3. The model's endpoint is exposed at port `11434`

+## Running the Chat bot:
+The Chat bot is just a static html page and can be run however one wishes, some ways are using `python`, `apache`, `nginx` etc, servers to serve the directory.